Below is a list of Frequently Asked Questions.

 Do you have another question I have not addressed?

 Contact me through email.
 I try my best to respond to every email and comment I receive, but I may miss one or it may get caught in my spam.
-I apologize in advance if you experience this.
 If it’s a question about a recipe, please ask it on that post.
 Others may have the same question as well.